 Unlike the CEOs of major public companies, whose personal financial situation has little effect on their companies’ borrowing, if you are a small business owner, your personal credit is a major factor influencing your company’s access to capital.
-The power of personal credit scores to predict small business loan repayment, the legal structure of many small businesses, and small business owners’ use of personal guarantees and personal borrowing to finance business operations, all link small business owners’ personal credit to their companies’ access to capital.
+There are several reasons that small business owners’ personal credit affects business loans.
+Their companies’ access to capital is related to:

 The use of the owners’ personal credit scores makes sense.
 As Federal Reserve Bank of Atlanta researchers explain, the personal credit record of the business owners is a good predictor of the repayment of business loans of less than $100,000.

 The legal structure of small businesses also links personal credit to business access to capital.
 Approximately 72 percent of U.S. businesses are sole proprietorships, Internal Revenue Service data indicate.
 The debts of sole proprietorships are not legally distinct from those of their owners.
 Therefore, lenders and trade creditors pay careful attention to the personal creditworthiness of sole proprietors.

 Even when small business owners set up corporations to limit their personal liability for the debt of their businesses, they often tie their personal credit to their companies’ borrowing.
 They do this by personally guaranteeing the debts of their businesses and personally borrowing to finance their companies’ operations.
 According to analysis by the Federal Reserve, 41 percent of all small business loans and 56 percent of small business borrowing are personally guaranteed.